Employee Time Off: Most Common and Unusual Leave Types in 2025

 6. Jury Duty Leave

-Jury duty is a common practice in the United States and some other democratic countries, and it implies that a person is summoned by a court on a particular day to serve on a jury.
-For this purpose, an employee may take a jury duty leave, which is normally included in PTO balances in companies that welcome active citizenship.
-In other cases, this category of time off often remains unpaid and can be viewed by employers as part of a personal leave of absence.
+Jury duty is a standard practice in the United States and several other democratic nations, requiring individuals to be summoned by a court to serve on a jury on a designated day.
+To accommodate this civic responsibility, employees may take jury duty leave, which is typically included in their paid time off (PTO) balances at companies that encourage active citizenship.
+However, in some cases, this type of leave may be unpaid and regarded by employers as a form of personal leave of absence.

 7. Voting Leave